isomerpages/pmo-nccs/media/speeches/_posts/2022-10-25-post-Speech by Deputy Prime Minister Lawrence Wong, Minister for Finance and Minister in charge of the.md

 This feels like home-coming for me because I was the one who started the first edition of the Energy Week back in 2008 when I was the Chief Executive of the Energy Market Authority.

-	a.
-Since then, the forum has continued to grow and has now become one of the premier energy events in the region. <br>
+* Since then, the forum has continued to grow and has now become one of the premier energy events in the region. <br>

-	b.
-I understand that we have more than 10,000 energy leaders, professionals, and youths, from over 80 countries joining us this week.<br>
+* I understand that we have more than 10,000 energy leaders, professionals, and youths, from over 80 countries joining us this week.<br>

-	c.
-It is great to see everyone today, and I would like to extend a very warm welcome to all our overseas guests!
+* It is great to see everyone today, and I would like to extend a very warm welcome to all our overseas guests!
 Welcome everyone.<br>

 The theme of this year’s Energy Week is “A Resilient and Sustainable Energy Future” could not be more appropriate given the challenges we face today.
 Energy issues continue to loom large for countries everywhere.